Today’s article is a bit different from my usual in-depth educational articles on how to improve your PPC performance.

 73% of CEOs think that marketers (agencies included) don’t focus on return on investment.

-Virtually everything that I do and the marketers reading this post do is work towards improving the ROI of their marketing efforts.
+Virtually all of the work that I do – as do the marketers reading this post – is towards improving the ROI of marketing efforts.

-In fact I may go as far as saying that 100% of marketers think that they focus on ROI.
+In fact, I may go as far as saying that 100% of marketers think that their focus is on ROI.

-So why is it that marketers feel that they are focusing on ROI but CEO’s think they’re not?
+So why is it that marketers feel that they’re focusing on ROI, whilst CEOs think they’re not?

 A lot of advertising metrics don’t necessarily mirror business metrics.

-I’m actually talking here about metrics such as conversions and cost per conversion that marketers consider to be strong indicators of business success.
+I’m actually talking about metrics like conversions and cost-per-conversion that marketers consider to be strong indicators of business success.

-Now you might rightly be wondering as a marketer if your generating more conversions and cutting the cost per lead that you’re generating the business more profit right?
+Now, as a marketer, you might be thinking that by generating more conversions and cutting the cost-per=lead, you’re generating the business more profit, right?

-Or at least I would assume this was the case with the thousands of agencies that write case studies showing how they have cut cost per lead and increased the number of conversions.
+Or at least, I would assume this was the case with the thousands of agencies that write case studies showing how they’ve cut cost-per-lead and increased the number of conversions.

 But you never really see agencies that publish case studies showing how much more profit they have generated.

-Generating business more profit is much more complex than simply generating more conversions or cutting the cost per conversion.
+Generating more profit for a business is a much more complex process than simply generating more conversions, or cutting the cost-per-conversion.

-Say you have a 10 person call centre which you are driving leads for using Adwords that has varying number of staff.
+Say you have a 10-person call centre for which you are driving leads using Adwords.

 Most marketers and agencies would focus on generating the maximum number of leads at the smallest possible cost.

-Most marketers and agencies think that generating the maximum number of leads at the smallest possible cost will generate the business more profit, but it will not.
+Furthermore, most marketers and agencies think that generating the maximum number of leads at the smallest possible cost will generate the business more profit – but it will not.

-If the call centre has capacity to take say 120 calls per hour (12 calls per operative) however you are only generating 48 calls (4 operatives busy) from your campaign by trying to generate the maximum possible leads at the smallest possible cost your missing the bigger picture.
+If the call centre has capacity to take, say, 120 calls per hour (i.e. 12 calls per operative), but you’re only generating 48 calls (i.e. only 4 operatives busy) from your campaign, by trying to generate the maximum possible leads at the smallest possible cost, you’re missing the bigger picture.

 Or waste £120 worth of wages an hour on staff that have no calls to answer?